The ARC cluster

 ALMA and CASA users can request access to the server and the disk space by sending an e-mail to arc-support at ira.inaf.it indicating the reason for the request.

 New ARC users can access the Italian ARC node computing facilities by requesting a face-2-face visit (ALMA users only, through the ALMA Helpdesk) or by visiting the ARC node in Bologna (for any data-reduction-related issue to be solved in collaboration with the ARC staff).
 In both the cases they are requested to send an e-mail to email@example.com indicating the reason for the request.

-Please notice that the request for a new account for a new requesting user implies that he/she (and/or his/her collaborators) visit the ARC for an induction on the ARC facilities usage and on issues related to data reduction with CASA both for ALMA and any other telescope.
+Please notice that the request for a new account for a new requesting user implies that he/she (and/or his/her collaborators) visits the ARC for an induction on the ARC facilities usage and on issues related to data reduction with CASA both for ALMA or any other telescope.
 If the request is positively evaluated the visit details will be arranged via e-mail.

 The ARC members support is guaranteed for any ALMA-related issue.
 For data-reduction-related issues that do not involve ALMA, the support (other than the technical support in the usage of the ARC computing facilities) is limited to the knowledge/experience and availability of the ARC members.

-Upon explicit request IRA staff people can have an account with unlimited duration.
-IRA collaborators with temporary positions can have an account for the entire duration of their position.
+The same rules apply also to IRA staff members.
+IRA collaborators with temporary positions (i.e. students) can have an account for the entire duration of their position.